jeanbaptisteb/ACT/README.md

 **Detailed explanation of the output**

-- Problem:  Description of the analysis, mentionning the type of residuals defined in the Rtype parameter.
+- Problem:  Description of the analysis, mentioning the type of residuals defined in the Rtype parameter.
 - InputTable: The array passed in the 'observed'  parameter.
 - NominalTestSize: The alpha level defined in the 'alpha' parameter.
 - NumReplicates: Number of replicates generated, defined by the 'nrep' parameter.